The Grain-Free Controversy, Explained

 The Bottom Line

-• There is a statistical association between certain grain-free diets (especially those high in legumes) and DCM in dogs not genetically predisposed to the condition.
+- There's a statistical association between certain grain-free diets (especially legume-heavy ones) and DCM in low-risk breeds.

-• The vast majority of dogs have no medical reason to avoid grains.
+- The vast majority of dogs have zero medical reason to avoid grains.

-• If your dog does not have a confirmed grain allergy, feeding a grain-inclusive diet from a reputable, research-backed brand is currently the safest default.
+- Without an allergy, a grain-inclusive diet from a research-backed brand is currently the safest default.

 What to Do If Your Dog Is on Grain-Free Food

-Do not panic.
-The absolute risk of DCM from grain-free food is still low.
-But consider these steps:
+First, don't panic.
+The absolute risk of DCM from grain-free food is still statistically low.
+But you should consider these steps:

-1. Talk to your veterinarian about your specific dog's risk factors, breed, and current diet.
+- Talk to your veterinarian about your specific dog's breed and risk factors.

-2. Consider transitioning to a grain-inclusive diet from a brand that meets WSAVA guidelines (Purina Pro Plan, Hill's Science Diet, Royal Canin, Eukanuba, and Iams all meet these standards).
+- Consider transitioning to a grain-inclusive diet.
+Look for a brand that meets WSAVA guidelines.
+(Purina Pro Plan, Hill's Science Diet, Royal Canin, Eukanuba, and Iams all meet the mark.
+Purina Pro Plan holds up exceptionally well for Maple, my 2-year-old Australian shepherd who destroys anything in her path and burns calories like a furnace).

-4. If your dog must eat grain-free, choose formulas where legumes and potatoes are not in the top three ingredients, and look for added taurine.
+- If your dog needs grain-free, avoid formulas where legumes or potatoes sit in the top three ingredients.
+Check for added taurine.

 Final Thoughts